galaxyproject/training-material/topics/admin/tutorials/upgrading/tutorial.md

 > - Assess if current (automatic) backup system needs to be suspended or updated
 > - Perform a full backup of the relevant databases (PostgresDB, SQLite,...)
 > - Verify that backups are complete and functional by reinstating backups in a duplicate setup
-> - Make a regression plan on how to roll back to the original, pre-upgrading state in case the upgrade fails
+> - Make a regression plan on how to roll back to the original, pre-upgrading state in case the upgrade fails (e.g. making a snapshot of the VM)
 >   - Verify, test and update this plan ahead of upgrading
 >
 > ### Communication plan